nashpoint/nashpoint-smart-contracts/README.md

   - ERC4626Router: Manages interactions with standard ERC4626 vaults
   - ERC7540Router: Manages interactions with asynchronous ERC7540 vaults
 - **Quoters**:
-  - QuoterV1: Provides price information for Node shares by aggregating component valuations.
+  - QuoterV1: Calculates Swing Pricing Bonus or Penalty for deposits and withdrawals.

 ### Key Roles:
 **Owner:** Owns the node.
 Sets the strategy by selecting the underlying assets and what proportions to allocate into them.
 Also sets the parameters for features like swing pricing and rebalancing frequency.